 You will be better equipped to design around patents you may infringe once you have received freedom of operation opinion.
 You should design around utility patents.
 Learn and analyze the claims of high-risk patents identified by the FTO search.
 This will allow you to create something similar without infringing any patent claims.
 By designing around patents, you reduce the risk of being sued for patent infringement and minimize your liability.
 It is advisable to carefully study the patent’s description and file history.
 You can find any arguments or modifications made by the applicant to obtain the patent granted.
 This can also help you avoid patent infringement.

-A Patent Claim is Dismantled
+A Patent Claim Determines Infringement

 To avoid patent infringement by altering the same features of your product, you need to first identify ways to distinguish your idea from the patented invention.
 Consider what makes your idea unique.
 Then you can build on your idea, tweak the features of your product and improve it over the patent-protected invention.
 This type of product development can be done after an FTO search.
-It will help you avoid patent infringement and reduce the risk of being sued.
+It will help you avoid patent infringement and reduce the risk of litigation.
 Designing around patents can lead to the creation of new designs that could mature into intellectual property.

 Now over to you